City Comparison

 Montgomery County is more affordable with a median home price of $516K, compared to $825K in Tysons.
 Both cities offer a wide range of housing options, from condos and townhomes to single-family homes.
 Montgomery County prices range from $250K–$5M+.
 Tysons prices range from $400K–$3M+.

-Both cities are popular with families.
 Montgomery County is Maryland's wealthiest and most populous county, home to Bethesda, Chevy Chase, Rockville, and Silver Spring.
 Tysons is Northern Virginia's largest business district and an increasingly walkable residential community.
-The best choice depends on your priorities: budget, school quality, commute length, and neighborhood feel. smover can help you find a verified agent in either city who specializes in family-friendly neighborhoods.
+The right choice depends on your priorities: budget, commute length, home types, and neighborhood feel. smover can connect you with a verified agent in either city.

 Market data verified by smover using real transaction records.
 School data from Virginia DOE, Maryland MSDE, and DC OSSE public reports.
 Property tax rates from Virginia Dept. of Taxation (2024).
 Walkability scores from Walk Score (2024).
 Crime data from FBI UCR and Virginia State Police (2023).
 Commute times are approximate rush-hour estimates.
 Updated June 2026.